karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ```

 ### Use packages for libraries, not as namespaces
-I would encourage you to only use packages within your project if those things absolutely are independent from your project.
+I would encourage you to only split things out to separate packages if those  things are absolutely independent of your project.
 So for example a generic XML parser could be such a package.
 But if you just want to compartmentalize some code then I recommend to keep that code within your main program package and instead add prefixes to proc names etc, just like in C.

-The Odin package system does not allow cyclic dependencies, so package A can import package B only if package B does not import package A. With this in mind, I would say that the Odin package system is mainly for creating _libraries_ that are totally independent.
+The Odin package system does not allow cyclic dependencies, so package `A` can import package `B` only if package `B` does not import package `A`.
+With this in mind, I would say that the Odin package system is mainly for creating _libraries_ that are totally independent.

 That said, there are some people who have successfully used packages to compartmentalize their project.
 But in my experience it just leads to pain and suffering because you will suddenly need a cyclic dependency, and you can't have it.